City Scooter Share (CSS)

 Common Mistakes

-• GPS Object Bloat: Attempting to store every 30-second GPS update as a standard Custom Object record, leading to immediate storage limit exhaustion.
+- GPS Object Bloat: Storing every 30-second GPS update as a standard Custom Object record.
+This exhausts storage limits immediately.

-• Master-Detail for Rentals: Making “Rental” a detail of “Scooter,” which causes massive parent-record locking during high-frequency status updates.
+- Master-Detail for Rentals: Making “Rental” a detail of “Scooter” causes heavy parent-record locking during high-frequency status updates.

-• Synchronous License Checks: Using a synchronous callout for driver’s license verification, which hangs the mobile UI if the government service is slow.
+- Synchronous License Checks: Using a synchronous callout for driver’s license verification hangs the mobile UI if the government service is slow.

 Strong Patterns

-• Asynchronous Continuation: Leveraging the Continuation pattern for slow external pricing or license verification APIs to maintain a responsive mobile experience.
+- Asynchronous Continuation: Using the Continuation pattern for slow external pricing or license verification APIs to maintain a responsive mobile experience.

 Strategic Insights

-• The “High-Frequency” Test: CSS tests the architect’s ability to handle rapid-fire status updates and complex mobile concurrency.
+- The “High-Frequency” Test: CSS probes the architect’s ability to handle rapid-fire status updates and mobile concurrency under load.

-• Standard-First Reporting: Success depends on justifying when to use standard reports vs. when CRM Analytics (Tableau CRM) is mandatory for high-volume telemetry.
+- Standard-First Reporting: Justify when standard reports work and when CRM Analytics (formerly Tableau CRM) is mandatory for high-volume telemetry.

 Additional Notes